TeodoraAlina/climate-circles/README.md

 * If the page will not load go down to "template" under the "source" and select a template.
 * Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+### Forking

+Forking the GitHub Repository

+By forking the GitHub Repository, you can make a copy of the original repository in your own GitHub account.
+This means we can view or make changes without making the changes affecting the original.

+* Log into GitHub and locate the GitHub Repository;
+* At the top of the Repository there is a "Fork" button about the "Settings" button on the menu;
+* You should now have a new copy of the original repository in your own GitHub account.

 ### Cloning

  Taken from GitHub's documentation on cloning, which can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) :